CPK Insurance

 It is commonly built around general liability, workers' compensation, commercial auto, and commercial property.
 For Illinois plastering and stucco contractors, that can help address third-party claims, customer injury, slip and fall exposure, legal defense, building damage, storm damage, and jobsite-related property damage, depending on the policy.

 Pricing varies by crew size, project type, vehicles, claims history, and the coverage limits you choose.
-Illinois market data in this profile shows an average premium range of $171 to $684 per month, but your quote can differ based on the work you perform and the risks attached to each job.
+Your quote can differ based on the work you perform and the risks attached to each job.

-Illinois requires workers' compensation for businesses with 1+ employees, with specific exemptions noted in the state data.
+Illinois requires workers' compensation for businesses with 1+ employees, with specific exemptions noted by the state.
 Commercial auto must meet the state's minimum liability limits if you operate vehicles for work, and many leases or project agreements ask for proof of general liability coverage.

 It may help if your policy is structured to address property damage tied to exterior application issues, but actual coverage depends on the policy wording and endorsements.
 For Illinois stucco contractors, moisture damage coverage is an important item to discuss when requesting a quote.